 Immersive and exquisitely-crafted romance novels always have a chance of selling well, and The Seven Husbands of Evelyn Hugo by Taylor Jenkins Reid is proof.
 Reid’s novel is one of the bestselling books of 2022, despite not being the author’s latest work.
 The book is told from the perspectives of both a glamorous Hollywood star and the magazine reporter she decides to share her story with.

 An interesting aspect of the cover for The Seven Husbands is how the green background color of the cover and the dress featured in its main graphic are very close to each other.
-Despite the similarity, the result is a feeling of compatibility rather than a clash.
+Despite the similarity in color, the result is a feeling of continuity, with contrast provided by the subtle differences in texture.
 From the top left corner down to the bottom right, the green gradient lightens gradually, helping draw attention across the cover.
-This particular green also conveys glamor and glitz, tying in with the novel’s subject matter.
+This particular green also conveys glamour and glitz, tying in with the novel’s subject matter.

-Aside from admiring its aesthetic, what can self-published authors learn from this book cover?
+Aside from admiring its aesthetic, what can self-published authors learn from this to come up with their own book cover ideas?

 - Diagonal gradient color is an attractive choice of book cover background.